Frequently Asked Questions

 Student presents a signed CCP Withdrawal Notice Form to LCCC career and academic advisor.

-An LCCC Course Withdrawal Form is also completed by a LCCC career and academic advisor, processed and a copy is mailed to the high school counselor.
+An LCCC Course Withdrawal Form is also completed by a LCCC career and academic advisor, which is then processed by LCCC.

 Books and Lab Costs (for high school site land-based courses only)